 When probiotics are alive they control an extraordinary amount of processes in your body.
 They are immune modulators, they produce important vitamins (one of the most studied is their production of B vitamins), they regulate neurotransmitters (especially serotonin), they enhance the barrier function of your intestines (which helps prevent intestinal permeability aka leaky gut) by affecting the intestinal epithelial cells, and so much more.
 A recent study showed several strains of probiotics to be as effective as Xanax in controlling anxiety.

 As you can see, they are IMPORTANT, and we want to make sure we have enough of them in our bodies to allow them to do their jobs properly.

-Because you get the most benefit when they are alive, it’s imperative to evaluate the company’s claims of longevity and stability.
-I’m going to start by telling you some of the top brands on the market, and where to get them,
+Because you get the most benefit when they are alive, it’s imperative to evaluate the company’s claims of longevity and stability, let's explore some of the best studied brands:

 This brand is pretty pricey, but it has clinical trials showing its efficacy with IBS and IBD to back it up.
 I’ll put a link below to the company if you want to try Visbiome.

 To try Visbiome for yourself, go HERE.

 Another brand I trust and use quite regularly in my practice is MegaSpore.
 They are also backed by an impressive body of research and provide a different type of probiotic than you usually see in stores.